Moving From California to Austin TX: Quick Answer

 Explore the full portfolio of Austin luxury estates

 Jeannie Garr Roddy brings extensive experience in both the California and Texas markets.
 She holds both TX TREC 767564 and CA DRE 00941946 licenses.
-We don't just find you a home.
+We do not just find you a home.
 We manage the entire transition.

 Common Questions